Heal the planet

 Such a commitment requires a strong collaboration between us and our suppliers.

 Therefore, we joined the Zero Discharge of Hazardous Chemicals (ZDHC) International Programme, whose purpose is to promote the use of sustainable chemicals, boosting innovation and the best practices in the textile industry.
-The program is led by the most important world fashion brands in collaboration with chemical companies, industry suppliers and technical experts.
-In order to reach the goal, it is essential to educate and train suppliers who use materials potentially harmful to people and the environment in their production processes.
-Great attention is paid to wet processing, such as laundries, dyehouses, printing works and tanneries.

 Where we are